operator-framework/operator-sdk-samples/helm/README.md

 This project was created by using the [gen-helm-memcached.sh][gen-helm-memcached.sh] script , which means that it is using the official [stable/memcached][stable/memcached] helm chart.

 Note that you must have Helm installed locally and add the stable helm charts repo to it to use the `stable/memcached` Helm charts.
 See the [Helm Quickstart guide][helm-quick] for installation instructions.
+Also, you can start with Helm-based Operators with SDK by checking its [quickstart][helm_guide].

 [kubectl_tool]: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 [docker_tool]: https://docs.docker.com/install/